ditto-lab/ditto-book/src/token-ejector.md

 # Token Ejector

-If you are developing a smart contract that plans to hold Ditto clones it is worth considering implementing the token ejector.
+If you are developing a smart contract that plans to hold Ditto clones, it is worth considering implementing the token ejector.

 ```javascript
 interface IERC721TokenEjector {